naveendude15/M1_ElectricityBillCalc_Utility/5_Report/README.md

 # 4’W and 1’H

+* Who: To impove the people's life

 * What: Calculator for electricity bills

 * Where: Science, Domestic, Industry, and Technology

 * When: Calculation are needed.

+* Why: To make electric bill calculations handy

 * How: Calculates the amount of loads entered by the user and displays the result.